- Home

 The beach was last restored in spring of 2002.
 Restoration projects from Coquina Beach to Longboat Pass, plus a smaller project near the Sandbar restaurant on the north end of Anna Maria Island were completed in spring of 2011 .

-The next major beach restoration project is planned for 2014-2015 and will restock eroded beaches throughout Anna Maria Island.
+The last major beach restoration project was complete January 2014, and restocked eroded beaches throughout Anna Maria Island.